keepassxreboot/keepassxc-org/blog/_posts/2017-03-04-authenticode-cert.md

 ![Windows UAC, no trusted certificate]({{ site.baseurl }}/blog/images/windows-uac-no-cert.png)

 Unfortunately, code signing certificates aren't fee and to collect the needed funds for such a certificate, we need your financial support.
 We need to raise **$265** in order to be able to buy the certificate.
+The certificate will be used to sign our Windows binaries and binaries on other platforms that support Authenticode (primarily Mac OS X).

 To allow you to help, we started a [Pledgie campaign](https://pledgie.com/campaigns/33487) where you can back us via PayPal.
 We would really appreciate if you would be willing to support us with a few dollars and spread the word, so others can support us, too.